TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 == List Comprehensions
 As we have talked about before, Haskell tries to make it's syntax look as similer as possible to math notation.
 This is reprasented in one of the most powerful syntactic sugers in Haskell, list comprehension.

-If we want to talk about all pythogorean triplets using integers from $1-n$, we could express it mathematically as
+If we want to talk about all pythagorian triplets using integers from $1-n$, we could express it mathematically as
 $
   {(x,y,z) | x,y,z in {1,2,dots,n}, x^2 + y^2 = z^2}
 $